Kevin Quevedo: Universitario

 Quevedo made his competitive debut on 13 August 2016 with Universitario in the Peruvian Primera División.
 The Peruvian icon Roberto Challe was the coach who gave Quevedo his first minutes in the league.
 Quevedo playing as a substitute in the last 21 minutes ending in a 2–1 loss against Universidad Técnica de Cajamarca.

 Alianza Lima

 Quevedo made his debut starting with Alianza Lima on 12 March 2017 against Juan Aurich Peruvian side ending in a 7–2, and scored 4 goals.

 Alianza Lima would eventually go on to win the title that season.

 He made his Copa Sudamericana debut on 31 May 2017 match against Club Atlético Independiente.

 In the 2018 season, he played 38 games and scored 4 goals.
 He helped Alianza Lima finish the season in 2nd place.

 Goiás

 On February 20, 2020, Quevedo as a free-agent signed a two-year contract with Brazilian club Góias.

 Melgar

 On February 8, 2021, Quevedo returned to his home country to join FBC Melgar.

+Deportivo Garcilaso

+On February 24, 2023, Kevin Quevedo left Melgar and joined Cusco club, Deportivo Garcilaso.

+Universidad Catolica

+On January 1, 2024, Quevado left Peru to Ecuadorian Serie A club Universidad Católica.